MichalLytek/type-graphql/docs/enums.md

   direction: Direction;
 }
 ```

-Without this annotation, the generated GQL type would be not `ENUM` but `String` or `Float`, depending on the enum's type.
+Without this annotation, the generated GQL type would be `String` or `Float` (depending on the enum type), rather than the `ENUM` we are aiming for.

-In the end you can use your enum directly in your code 😉
+With all that in place, you can use your enum directly in your code 😉

 ```typescript
 class Resolver {
   private sprite = getMarioSprite();